foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/setup-instructions.md

 ## Game Installation

 The first thing you need to do is make sure you have a 100% vanilla copy of the game installed.
 If the game is already installed but has never been modded, you are good to go.
-If you did mod the game previously and wish to start over with this guide, I recommend uninstalling it through Steam or Origins, then manually removing any remaining files from the game folder.
+If you did mod the game previously and wish to start over with this guide, I recommend uninstalling it through Steam or Origin, then manually removing any remaining files from the game folder.

 If you have to (re)install the game, **make sure to launch it once** after it is downloaded.
 This will complete the installation and set up registry keys required later on.
-You can quit from the main menu. *This is definitely required for the Steam version, I'm not sure about Origins.*
+You can quit from the main menu. *This is definitely required for the Steam version, I'm not sure about Origin.*

 I recommend adding a **shortcut** to the Mass Effect folder to your modding folder.